Simple acts of kindness, courage, and inclusion anyone can use to take the power out of bullying.

 Bystander Revolution was founded by author and parent MacKenzie Bezos to create a source of direct, peer-to-peer advice about practical things individuals can do to help defuse bullying.
-The ultimate goal is the discussion and spread of simple habits of leadership, kindness, and inclusion.
+The ultimate goal is the discussion and spread of simple habits of kindness, courage, and inclusion.

 Dr. Dorothy Espelage is a Professor of Child Development in the Department of Educational Psychology at the University of Illinois, Urbana-Champaign.
 She has conducted research on bullying for 20 years and more recently has examined correlates of sexual harassment, dating violence, and homophobic teasing.
 She is co-editor of four published books including Bullying in North American Schools: A Social-Ecological Perspective on Prevention and Intervention and International Handbook of Bullying published by Routledge.
 She is Associate Editor of the Journal of Counseling Psychology.
 She has presented thousands of workshops and in-service training seminars for teachers, administrators, counselors, and social workers across the U.S. Her research focuses on translating empirical findings into prevention and intervention programming.
 She is currently funded by the CDC and is conducting a randomized clinical trial of a bullying prevention program in 36 middle schools.
 She authored a 2011 White House Brief on bullying among LGBTQ youth and attended the White House Conference.
 She is also funded by National Science Foundation to develop better methods to assess bullying among adolescents.
 Dr. Espelage has appeared on many television news and talk shows, including The Today Show, CNN, CBS Evening News, The Oprah Winfrey Show, and Anderson.